Cooling for All announces new Global Panel co-chairs and members

-New Global Panel on Access to Cooling to convene policy, academia, philanthropic and business leaders together to spur action and leadership in increasing access to integrated cooling solutions
+New Cooling for All panel to convene policy, academia, philanthropic and business leaders together to spur action and leadership in increasing access to integrated cooling solutions

-Rwanda and Marshall Islands to co-chair Global Panel on Access to Cooling
+Rwanda and Marshall Islands to co-chair Cooling for All Global Panel

 NEW YORK, September 18, 2017: Sustainable Energy for All today announced two government co-chairs and members of the new Cooling for All initiative Global Panel that will work to identify the challenges and opportunities of providing access to affordable, sustainable cooling solutions for all.

-Announced following the Panels inaugural meeting during the UN General Assembly, the Global Panel on Access to Cooling will work together to better understand the challenges and opportunities of providing access to cooling solutions that can reach everyone within a clean energy transition.
+Announced following the Panels inaugural meeting during the UN General Assembly, the Cooling for All Global Panel will work together to better understand the challenges and opportunities of providing access to cooling solutions that can reach everyone within a clean energy transition.

 Cooling for All was launched earlier in the year as record-breaking temperatures of 129 degrees were recorded in Iran.
 Lack of cooling access risks health issues, work productivity and growing food loss - with current estimates showing that 30% of all food is either lost or wasted from lack of cold, refrigerated supply chains.